-One research paper done by the Georgia Institute of Technology has concluded that taking 1000 mg of Quercetin per day for 2 weeks did indeed provide a statistically significant increase in VO2max and endurance exercise capacity (6, 7, 8).
+One research paper by the Georgia Institute of Technology has concluded that taking 1000 mg of Quercetin per day for 2 weeks did indeed provide a statistically significant increase in VO2max and endurance exercise capacity.

-However, unfortunately statistical significance does not always mean real life significance.
-Whilst the study did find a link between Quercetin and improved exercise performance, the benefit was so small that the authors referred to it as trivial.
-(6).
-(9).
+So whilst the study did find a link between Quercetin and improved exercise performance, the benefit was so small that the authors referred to it as trivial.

-Additionally, a number of other studies have concluded that quercetin supplementation does not play any role in endurance exercise capacity, these conflicting results make it quite difficult to determine if such an effect even exists at all (9, 10).
+Additionally, a number of other studies have concluded that quercetin supplementation does not play any role in endurance exercise capacity, these conflicting results make it quite difficult to determine if such an effect even exists at all.

-Theoretically, quercetin has the ability to decrease the creation of new fat cells (adipogenesis), whilst increasing the rate of at which fat cells are destroyed (apoptosis ).
+Theoretically, Quercetin has the ability to decrease the creation of new fat cells whilst increasing the rate of at which fat cells are destroyed.
 It is also thought to control the rate at which enzymes associated with fat storage go about their functions.

 Additionally, studies on mice that were fed a high-fat diet have concluded that Quercetin supplementation did decrease the onset of obesity when compared to other mice consuming the same diet without a Quercetin supplement (11).
 Scientists went even further and concluded that this effect was down to Quercetin’s effect on genes related to fat metabolism.

 So, quercetin can help you beat a bad diet and burn body fat, right?
 Not so fast!

 Although animal studies can be relevant in some situations, it appears that humans are quite different from mice when it comes to losing weight.
 One study of normal-weight women found no compelling evidence that Quercetin had a thermic (fat-burning) effect in humans when compared with placebo group (12).